 Solar for Farms

-With the number of outbuildings, barns, other site structures, farms often have an inherent makeup for terrific solar sites.
-Roofs with a lot of square footage or large areas of land that are typically unused are great homes for solar energy systems which can offset the high costs of daily power usage.
+Outbuildings, barns, and other site structures contribute to why farms are inherently terrific solar sites.
+Roofs with a lot of square footage and large, unused areas of land are also typically ideal locations for solar energy systems which offset the high costs of daily power usage.
 In many instances, the USDA also offers grants and funding for agricultural solar systems, dramatically reducing the overall system cost.

 Solar photovoltaic (PV) panels are often a cheaper option than new electric lines for providing power to remote locations.
 And because they require no fuel and have no moving parts, they are more convenient to operate and maintain than diesel or gasoline generators.
 PV systems can be more economical than traditional remote electricity systems in as little as a 50-foot distance from a power source.